-Northwest Hospital offers a fellowship in Minimally Invasive Surgery led by W. Peter Geis, M.D, F.A.C.S., a pioneer in the field of laparoscopic surgery and one of the leading laparoscopic surgeons in the country.
-He also heads of Northwest Hospital's Division of Minimally Invasive Laparoscopic Surgery.
+Northwest Hospital offers a fellowship in Minimally Invasive Surgery led by W. Peter Geis, M.D, F.A.C.S., a pioneer in the field of laparoscopic surgery and a leading laparoscopic surgeon.

-- Laparoscopic and retroperitoneal surgery of the abdomen to include upper GI, colon-rectal, solid organ surgery and tumor staging
+- Laparoscopic and retroperitoneal surgery of the abdomen, including upper GI, colon-rectal, solid organ surgery and tumor staging

 - A spectrum of surgical approaches to bariatric surgery

 The program promotes a steady and graduated increase in responsibility at all levels of patient care and decision making.
-Judgment decisions, strategies and tactics to address various disease processes are emphasized in addition to technical aspects.
+In addition to the technical aspects, judgment decisions, strategies and tactics to address various disease processes are also emphasized.

 About the Program

 - The Mastery of Complex Minimally Invasive Surgery Program is a two-year, intense educational and clinical experience program designed for the fully trained surgeon who has completed at least a five-year residency program in Surgery.

 - In 1994, Dr. Geis implemented one of the first laparoscopic surgery fellowships in the United States.